kedomingo/local-gallery/README.md

 ### Limitations

-Because the images in the server do not have thumbnails, rendering all of them in small format is the same as downloading them in full.
+Because the images in the server do not have pre-generated thumbnails, rendering all of them in small format is the same as downloading them in full.
 This takes a very long time if your folders have hundreds of images - especially if you are using the built-in single-threaded PHP server.

-Because of this, we avoid displaying all photos at once and instead implement a moving window approach where only 10 images are loaded at one time.
+Because of this, we avoid displaying all photos at once and instead implement a moving window approach in the image folders where only
+10 images are loaded at one time.
 That is, if you get to the 6th image, then the current images loaded in the frontend are only images #2 - #11.

+If thumbnail generation is enabled, we are also only generating thumbnails at runtime and relying on the browser's caching to store them.
+Loading of thumbnails will be slow for the first time or in a new device (or when browser caching is disabled)